-The adorable and magical Maltipoo is a cross between a Maltese and a Poodle.
+The adorable Maltipoo is a mix between a Maltese and Poodle.

 The history of the Maltipoo is a little bit unknown, but some facts we do know: